Facebook will pay an unprecedented $5 billion penalty over privacy breaches

 And the FTC itself could open additional investigations, said Harold Feld, a senior vice president at the consumer group Public Knowledge.
 A recently established task force charged with reviewing past tech mergers could, for example, seek to determine whether Facebook’s acquisition of WhatsApp or Instagram proved harmful to competition.

-“It’s very clear that the settlement is not the end of the game,” said Feld.
+“It’s very clear that the settlement is not the end of the game,” Feld said.